Doorstead

 Should I rent out my Houston metro home or sell it?

-Selling converts your paper appreciation into cash today, while renting lets you compound cash flow, appreciation, and rent growth over time.
-The Houston metro median rent of $2,097 with a 1.14% year-over-year dip signals a softer rent-growth environment, but the actual math on your specific property (mortgage balance, purchase price, tax basis) matters far more than any market-wide figure.
-Run your numbers through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.
+Selling converts appreciation into cash today; renting lets you stack cash flow, ongoing appreciation, and rent growth over time.
+The Houston metro median rent is $2,115 and climbing at 1.04% year over year, so the income side of the equation is moving in the right direction.
+That said, your specific mortgage balance, purchase price, property taxes, and maintenance costs will drive the math far more than any market-wide median, so run your own numbers with Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity pre- and post-tax.

 CA: DRE# 02089344